rub1n0/toratora/README.md

 - On a client connected to the AP:
   - DNS queries resolve.
   - `curl https://check.torproject.org/` shows Tor usage.
-  - Optionally on the Pi: `torify curl ifconfig.me` returns a Tor exit IP.

 ## Troubleshooting
 - **Tor bind errors**: ensure the hotspot is up before Tor starts; the script retries for 30s.